-The work of other researchers has been very important to us, and we would like to thank Lori Kimball and Wynne Saffer for their database work and Lenora McQueen and Sam Towler, who have also been working on the genealogies of the Highland-Casa Bianca families.
-And we very much would like to express our appreciation of the support and encouragement we have received for this project from the Executive Director of James Monroe’s Highland, Dr. Sara Bon-Harper.
+The work of other researchers has been very important to us, and we would like to thank Lori Kimball and Wynne Saffer for their Monroe database “References to People Enslaved by President James Monroe.”
+And we very much would like to express our appreciation of the support and encouragement we have received for this project from Dr. Sara Bon-Harper, Executive Director of James Monroe’s Highland, and Nancy Stetz, Education Programs Manager.
 It has been essential to our effort.

 Our research and this website are not affiliated with or supported by James Monroe’s Highland, or its owner the College of William and Mary.

 This work is dedicated to those found and those yet to be found.